Frequently Asked Questions

-- The best time for whales is typically from June until late September.
-However over the last 3 years whale sightings have been unpredictable.
+- Starting in the spring until late September is typically a good time for whales.
+However over the last five years whale sightings have been unpredictable.
 (Please see our Wildlife Page for more info.)

 - In May we see Black Bears about 40% of the time.
-From about mid June onwards we see them roughly half to two thirds of the time, sometimes almost daily.
+From about mid June onwards we see them roughly half to two thirds of the time, at times almost daily.

-- We always see the huge Steller Sea Lions, however almost all of the California Sea Lions leave this area from mid June until early/mid August.
+- We always see the huge Steller Sea Lions, however the California Sea Lions leave this area from mid June until early/mid August.

 - We always see Harbor Seals.